bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 # BC Registries Audit Notification Workflow

 The following workflow describes the steps to confirm and resolve a BC Registries Audit alert notification.
-Additional information regarding the associated error condition and its impact, along with details of the steps to resolve can be found below.
+Additional information regarding the associated error condition and its impact, along with details of the steps to resolve it can be found below.

 <p align="center">
   <img src="https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/bcgov/DITP-DevOps/main/docs/diagrams/bc-registries-audit-decision-tree.puml">